-- We commenced operations in December 2003 and have a limited operating history.
-Accordingly, you have a limited basis to evaluate our ability to operate our business and implement our operating policies and strategies successfully. - Our officers, Jeffrey J. Zimmer and Robert E. Cauley, have limited experience managing a REIT.
-Their lack of experience may limit their ability to successfully manage our business as a REIT. - We rely primarily on short-term borrowings to acquire mortgage related securities, some of which have long-term maturities.
-Interest rate mismatches between our mortgage related securities and our borrowings used to fund our purchases of mortgage related securities might reduce our net income or result in a loss during periods of changing interest rates. - As of June 30, 2005, 25% of our portfolio consisted of fixed-rate and balloon maturity mortgage-backed securities.
-Accordingly, we may experience reduced net income or a loss during periods of rising interest rates. - Increased levels of prepayments on the mortgages underlying our mortgage related securities might decrease our net interest income or result in a net loss. - We generally seek to borrow eight to 12 times the amount of our equity, which could reduce our net income and our cash available for distributions to stockholders or cause us to suffer losses.
-There is no limit on the amount of leverage that we may incur. - Failure to qualify or maintain our qualification as a REIT for federal income tax purposes would subject us to federal income tax on our taxable income at regular corporate rates, thereby reducing the amount of funds available for distributions to stockholders. - Our board of directors may change our operating policies and strategies without prior notice to you or stockholder approval, and such changes could harm our business and results of operations and the value of our stock. - Our officers own shares of Class B Common Stock, which will begin to convert to shares of Class A Common Stock when stockholders' equity attributable to the Class A Common Stock is no less than \$15.00 per share.
-If all shares of Class B Common Stock are converted, the 319,388 shares of Class A Common Stock issued would equal approximately 1.6% of our outstanding Class A Common Stock.
-Our officers may take undue risks in managing our company in an attempt to increase stockholders' equity and cause a conversion of these shares.
+- We have a limited operating history and might not be able to operate our business or implement our operating policies and strategies successfully. - Our officers have not previously managed a REIT, and we cannot assure you that their past experience will be sufficient to successfully manage our business as a REIT. - Interest rate mismatches between our adjustable-rate securities and our borrowings used to fund our purchases of mortgage related securities may reduce our net income or result in a loss during periods of changing interest rates. - A significant portion of our portfolio consists of fixed-rate mortgage-backed securities, which may cause us to experience reduced net income or a loss during periods of rising interest rates. - Increased levels of prepayments on the mortgages underlying our mortgage related securities might decrease our net interest income or result in a net loss. - Our leverage strategy increases the risks of our operations, which could reduce our net income and the amount available for distributions to stockholders or cause us to suffer losses.

-- Competition in purchasing assets consistent with our investment objectives might prevent us from acquiring mortgage related securities at favorable yields, which would harm our results of operations. - Hedging transactions may limit our gains or result in losses.
-We may hedge our interest rate exposure through the use of derivative instruments.
-Our hedging transactions, which would be intended to limit losses, involve costs and may actually limit gains and increase our exposure to losses. - If our distributions exceed our REIT taxable income, a portion of the distribution may be deemed a return of capital for federal income tax purposes, which would reduce stockholders' basis in the underlying shares of our Class A Common Stock.
+- If we fail to qualify as a REIT we will be subject to federal income tax as a regular corporation and may face substantial tax liability. - Our board of directors may change our operating policies and strategies without prior notice or stockholder approval and such changes could harm our business and results of operations and the value of our stock. - Our officers own shares of Class B Common Stock and may take undue risks in managing our company in order to cause a conversion of these shares. - Competition might prevent us from acquiring mortgage related securities at favorable yields, which could harm our results of operations. - Hedging transactions may adversely affect our earnings, which could adversely affect cash available for distributions to our stockholders. - A portion of our distributions may be deemed a return of capital for federal income tax purposes.